VirginiaYonit/VirginiaYonit/README.md

 ### Who I am

-I bring operational expertise from highly regulated environments, combined with newly acquired technical skills.
+Experienced data analyst with a background in regulated operational environments and a growing focus on project coordination and business impact.
-I work with Python, SQL, R, and BI tools to make data more readable, useful, and human-centered.
+Daily practice in Python, R, SQL, and BI tools applied to real-world data problems — from cleaning and analysis to machine learning and AI workflows.
-I believe clarity is power and that the right questions matter more than flashy dashboards.
-I'm currently working on real-world projects that blend analysis, culture, and storytelling.
+Currently training as a Project Manager (IBM) and advancing in AI through EITCI European certification.
+Passionate about making complexity manageable through structure, clarity, and collaboration.

 ---